GeoMOER/geoAI/docs/units/_unit01/unit01-05_warm-up-r-spatial.md

 {% include figure image_path="/assets/images/unit01/sen2r.png" alt="sen2r GUI screenshot" caption="Sen2r GUI starting screen.
 You have to go through the options tab by tab.
 The selected configuration can be saved and also called as a script.
 Note that an account at [Copernicus SciHub](https://scihub.copernicus.eu/dhus/#/home) is mandatory." %}

 ### The `sen2r` API
-In the following script Sentinel-2 data are used to calculate the surface albedo.
+In the following script, Sentinel-2 data are used to calculate the surface albedo.
 For this the following steps are necessary:
-1. set up the working environment (Attention: additional libraries will be loaded here)
+1. Set up the working environment (Attention: additional libraries will be loaded here)
-2. download data by configuring and executing `sen2r` using the API
+2. Download data by configuring and executing `sen2r` using the API
-3. calculate the surface albedo (exemplary)
+3. Calculate the surface albedo (exemplary)

 {% gist 7b6eb9122522eb0797407ecf6cc5176b%}
 [Get sentinel_albedo.R](https://gist.github.com/envimar/7b6eb9122522eb0797407ecf6cc5176b/archive/87e28a974913acd62653fef49041a7fdc422cc4a.zip)